bbreaden/gettingandcleaningdata/README.md

-# Getting and Cleaning Data
+# Peer Graded Assignment for Getting and Cleaning Data
 Part of  Data Science Specialization on Coursera
-Peer Graded Assignment

 The script "run_analysis.R" reformats the data contained in the "Human Activity Recognition Using Smartphones Data Set" for further analysis